akash-g0807/Beta-Hyprland-config/README.md

     - Mask rfkill service andd socket: `systemctl mask rfkill.service` and `systemctl mask rfkill.socket`
     - `systemctl enable NetworkManager-dispatcher.service` to use `tlp-rdw`
     (if TLP gices any trouble please see Troubleshooting section)

+- Enable bluetooth by running: `systenctl enable bluetooth.service` and `systemctl start bluetooth.service`
+    - `blueman` is the graphical utility used for managing bluetooth devices

 # Shortcuts Guide